JulienFink/WiFi-Project/General_stuff/ARP/README.md

 2. ARP request are sent in clear text

-3. ARP reply : sender's MAC and IP addresses are never checked on previous connections to detect ARP spoofing / MiTM attacks
+3. Sender's MAC and IP addresses for ARP replies are never checked on previous connections to detect ARP spoofing / MiTM attacks